isawnyu/pleiades-dump/docs/README.txt

 Place tables have additional columns:

 featureTypes: string
-  Comma-separated list of feature types such as "settlement, temple"
+  Comma-separated list of feature type IDs such as "settlement, temple".
+In order to access the corresponding vocabulary terms and definitions, one may dereference these IDs by first prefixing the string "https://pleiades.stoa.org/vocabularies/place-types/" and then either (1) retrieving the corresponding HTML over the web or by looking up the resulting URI strings in http://atlantides.org/downloads/pleiades/rdf/place-types.ttl